dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 ## Provisioned throughput

-If you use EF Core to create the Azure Cosmos DB database or containers you can configure [provisioned throughput](/azure/cosmos-db/set-throughput) for the database by calling <xref:Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasAutoscaleThroughput%2A?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasManualThroughput%2A?displayProperty=nameWithType>.
+If you use EF Core to create the Azure Cosmos DB database or containers you can configure [provisioned throughput](/azure/cosmos-db/set-throughput) for the database by calling <xref:Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasAutoscaleThroughput*?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasManualThroughput*?displayProperty=nameWithType>.
 For example:

 <!--
 modelBuilder.HasManualThroughput(2000);